But there’s no reason to get burned on price. You’ll find plenty of low-cost shade-giving options to cool your tootsies.

-A sail with 11-foot sides starts at $40.
-More expensive shade sails ($170 and up) include hardware (turnbuckles, eye bolts, and cable) for sturdy, wind-resistant installations.
+A sail with 11-foot sides starts at $33.
+More expensive shade sails ($180) include hardware (turnbuckles, eye bolts, and cable) for sturdy, wind-resistant installations.

 Mix up a mai tai and enjoy a cool respite beneath these tropically inspired patio shade projects:

 Top an existing structure, such as a pergola, with reed or bamboo fencing.
-A 6-by-16-foot roll of bamboo fencing starts at $22.
+Bamboo fencing (6-foot by 6-foot) starts at $67.
 Secure the fencing with galvanized staples or roofing nails.

-Thatch panels ($200 for a 12 pack of 4-by-4-foot panels) are typically made from palm fronds cut into strips.
-Staple or nail the panels to the top of an existing pergola or awning frame for tiki-hut charm.
+Tiki hut roofing panel/shingle thatch panels cost $40 for 3 feet by 2 feet.
+Staple or nail the panels to the top of an existing pergola or awning frame for tiki hut charm.